Mr. T: Acting roles and other work

-His role in The A-Team led to him making an appearance in the long-running sit-com Diff'rent Strokes in the sixth season opener "Mr. T and Mr. t" (1983), in which an episode of The A-Team is supposedly filmed in the family's penthouse apartment.
+His role in The A-Team led to him making an appearance in the sitcom Diff'rent Strokes in the sixth season opener "Mr. T and Mr. t" (1983), in which an episode of The A-Team is supposedly filmed in the family's penthouse apartment.

 Also in 1983, a Ruby-Spears-produced cartoon called Mister T premiered on NBC.
 The Mister T cartoon starred Mr. T as his alter ego, the owner of a gym where a group of gymnasts trained.
-He helped them with their training but they also helped him solve mysteries and fight crime in Scooby-Doo-style scenarios; thirty episodes were produced.
+He helped them with their training, but they also helped him solve mysteries and fight crime in Scooby-Doo-style scenarios; thirty episodes were produced.
 Each episode was bookended by Mr. T himself, presenting the theme of the episode, and then a closing statement on a lesson for children, based on the events of the episode.

-The year 1983 also marked the release of the only film that can be called a Mr. T vehicle, DC Cab.
-The movie featured an ensemble cast, many of whom were publicized figures from other areas of show business – comics Paul Rodriguez, Marsha Warfield, singer Irene Cara, bodybuilders David and Peter Paul (the "Barbarian Brothers") – but who had only modest acting experience.
+The only feature film that can be called a Mr. T vehicle, DC Cab, was also released in 1983.
+It features an ensemble cast, many of whom were publicized figures from other areas of show business: comics Paul Rodriguez, Marsha Warfield, singer Irene Cara, bodybuilders David and Peter Paul (the "Barbarian Brothers") — but who had only modest acting experience.
 Despite the wide range of performers, and more seasoned actors such as Adam Baldwin as the protagonist Albert, as well as Gary Busey and Max Gail, Mr. T was top billed and the central figure in the film's publicity, with him literally towering over the other characters on the film's poster.
 While the film, featuring the ensemble as a ragtag taxi company trying to hustle their way to solvency and respectability, performed modestly at the box office, its $16 million take exceeded its $12 million budget, it received mixed reviews critically.
 Janet Maslin, writing for The New York Times, described it as "a musical mob scene, a raucous, crowded movie that's fun as long as it stays wildly busy, and a lot less interesting when it wastes time on plot or conversation."
 Roger Ebert praised the movie's "mindless, likable confusion" and criticized its "fresh off the assembly line" plot.
-It was the second feature in a prolific career for director Joel Schumacher.
+It was the second feature for prolific director Joel Schumacher.